TYPO3 vs WordPress: an honest comparison

 Technically possible, but:

-• Loss of TYPO3-specific features (workspaces, granular permissions)
+• You lose TYPO3-specific features (workspaces, granular permissions)

 Headless CMS as a Compromise

-Modern alternative: Headless CMS (WordPress or TYPO3 as backend, React/Next.js as frontend).
-Enables or simplifies switching the backend without a frontend rebuild.
+A modern alternative: a headless CMS (WordPress or TYPO3 as the backend, React/Next.js as the frontend).
+This makes it easier to swap the backend without rebuilding the frontend.

 Conclusion

-After 20 years of experience with both systems: The choice of system should be made based on technical requirements, not based on popularity.
+After 20 years of working with both systems, my view is this: choose your CMS based on technical requirements, not popularity.

 • Fast deployment cycles and limited budgets